JudiniLabs/code-gpt-docs/docs/tutorial-features/chat_code_gpt.md

 ---
 sidebar_position: 11
 ---

-# CodeGPT Chat - Beta
+# CodeGPT Chat

+Click on the chat icon on the sidebar of Visual Studio Code

 Allows you to start a conversation with the chat interface.
 The Chat remembers the last concepts of the conversation.